Skip to content

 Businesses usually use more energy than domestic properties, and large businesses significantly more.
 Even small variations in price per unit can make a big difference, especially to larger businesses or energy-heavy businesses.
 This will cost you even more if you’ve been put on your supplier’s out-of-contract rates, which are often their most expensive.

 Wholesale energy prices rose dramatically between 2021 and 2022.
 The Federation of Small Businesses (FSB) estimates that between February 2021 and August 2022, bills rose by 349% for electricity and 424% for gas.
-This reflects the fact that energy suppliers are increasing their contract rates to cover their own rising costs.
+This reflects the fact that energy suppliers were increasing their contract rates to cover their own rising costs.

-Although prices dropped significantly across 2023, there’s no price cap on business energy.
-This is why it’s still important to compare quotes and fix your rates to avoid those more expensive out-of-contract rates.
-If you don’t arrange a new contract to begin when your current one expires, you’ll be paying more than you need to for gas and electricity.
+If you don’t arrange a new contract to begin when your current one expires, you’ll be placed on those out-of-contract rates and will likely be paying more than you need to for gas and electricity.

 Our partnered business energy experts, Bionic, are on hand to answer your questions.
 Call them on 0800 975 0781.

-Compare business gas
+Compare business gas suppliers

-Compare business electricity
+Compare business electricity suppliers

 You’ll want to find business electricity tariffs that can offer you the best deal financially.
 Or perhaps you want to embrace a green tariff with 100% renewable electricity.
-Compare quotes to find our latest business electricity deals and find the right fit for your company.

 Why switch your business energy supplier?

 Businesses often use a lot more energy than homes, which means overpaying for business energy can be even more expensive.
 When you break down business energy prices into the cost per unit used, even small price differences can lead to big savings on your company’s energy bills over a year.
+This is why it’s a good idea to carry out a business energy comparison before committing.

 If you’ve moved into new premises, you might be on what’s known as a deemed energy contract.
 This is a default energy deal that a business is placed on when it moves into a new property without arranging a contract with an energy supplier.
 It’s typically one of the most expensive contracts available.

-Likewise, if you’ve not switched your tariff for several years, there’s a chance that your business energy supplier will have moved you to its out-of-contract rates.
+If you’ve not switched your tariff for several years, there’s a chance that your business energy supplier will have moved you to its out-of-contract rates.
 These are variable rate contracts that are often much more expensive than fixed tariffs you’ll find elsewhere on the energy market.
-This means you could be paying far more than you need to.
-A simple switch could fix that.

-You also need to remember that as your business begins to grow, you could end up with more members of staff, as well as bigger or even multiple premises.
+As your business begins to grow, you could end up with more members of staff, as well as bigger or even multiple premises.
 This will impact your company’s energy use, which makes getting the right commercial energy deal even more important.

-Finally, you also want to make sure that you’re with a business energy supplier that’s reliable and has good customer service.
-If your energy supply is cut, your business won’t just suffer financially, it could also impact your company’s reputation with customers.
-To help prevent that, find a supplier with excellent customer service to get problems resolved quickly.
+You’ll want to make sure that you’re with a business energy supplier that’s reliable and has good customer service.
+If your energy supply is cut – and your supplier must give you notice before they do – your business won’t just suffer financially, it could also impact your company’s reputation with customers.

 What to consider when you compare business energy suppliers

 It’s important to know that business energy suppliers don’t usually offer dual fuel deals.
 Instead, you’ll probably need to get your business gas and electricity supplied through separate tariffs.
-While this does mean you’ll have to manage your energy types separately, it does offer the potential to use different suppliers for each, which could get you a better deal.

 It’s also useful to understand how your business energy prices are calculated, as this can help you understand what makes for a good deal.
-Business energy prices are mainly based on your company’s size (in terms of staff and business premises), its location and meter type.
+Business energy rates are mainly based on current wholesale energy prices, but things like your company’s size (in terms of staff and business premises), its location and meter type are also taken into account.
 Understandably, more people working in larger premises are going to use more energy, so your bill will reflect this.
-Energy prices also differ by region, which makes a business in London likely to pay a different price to one in Scotland.
-Finally, certain meters – like an economy 7 – charge different rates depending on the time of day, which could be useful for different types of businesses.
-A nightclub, for instance, could potentially enjoy off-peak rates that a 9-5 office wouldn’t.

 Before you compare business energy suppliers, you should first decide which type of tariff would suit your business best.

-• Fixed-term tariffs
+- Fixed-term tariffs

 Business energy tariffs explained